($961) Cost to ship a car from Miami, FL to Chicago, IL

 Transport method

-When shipping your car from Miami to Chicago, you can choose between open, enclosed, or top-loaded transport.
-The right option depends on your budget and vehicle type.
+When it comes to moving your car from Miami to Chicago, you’ll typically choose between open, enclosed, or top-loaded transport.
+The best option depends on the type of vehicle you’re shipping.

 Vehicle size and type